Skip to Main Content

 Like a healthy garden, a library collection also needs to be weeded to make room for new items.
 We carefully consider all items that are withdrawn from the collection based on the following criteria:

-• Physical condition
+• Physical condition;

-• Relevance and community interest
+• Relevance and community interest;

-• Frequency of use
+• Frequency of use;

-We do not label according to content; what may inspire one patron may offend another.
-Part of our mission to provide: "...equal access to information and [promote] diversity of ideas."
-This is true, regardless if we like those ideas or not.
-Labeling based on content is considered censorship because it is a value judgement and its intent is to " warn, discourage, or prohibit users or certain groups of users from accessing the resource" (ALA, Labeling Systems: An Interpretation of the Library Bill of Rights).
+The Library Director will notify the public of the outcome of the review.
+The results of the review by the Reconsideration Review Committee and by the Board of Trustees will remain on record as long as the item remains part of the collection.
+A library resource shall not be reconsidered more than once in a 5-year period.
+Statement on Labeling and Rating LCPL staff provides viewpoint neutral labeling only.
+We label for the convenience of our community using Library of Congress curated lists for genre, large print, Spanish language resources, holidays, and directional labeling (call numbers).
+To provide this information, LCPL staff rely on information from the catalog records which are provided by the Library of Congress or other entities approved by our library consortium.
+We do not label according to subject; what may inspire one patron may offend another.
+Part of LCPL’s mission is to provide: "...equal access to information and [encourage] diversity of ideas."
+This is true, regardless of whether we like those ideas or not.
+Labeling based on subject is considered censorship because it is a value judgment and its intent is to " warn, discourage, or prohibit users or certain groups of users from accessing the resource" (ALA, Labeling Systems: An Interpretation of the Library Bill of Rights).
+LCPL has adopted ALA’s Policy on labeling and rating: Labeling Systems: An

 http://www.ala.org/advocacy/intfreedom/librarybill/interpretation/labeling-systems